Faculty Resources & FAQs

 - Attend all meetings called by the Program Director.

-- Teach courses during assigned course schedule.
+- Teach courses during the assigned course schedule.

 - Maintain office hours assigned by the Program Director.